MaxDatex/CVTailor/examples/cv_revised.md

 * Proficient in Python and machine learning frameworks (TensorFlow, Keras, PyTorch, Scikit-learn).

-* Experienced in predictive modeling, statistical analysis, and A/B testing.
+* Experienced in developing computer vision (CV) and NLP-based models.

-* Skilled in deploying and optimizing machine learning models for production environments.
+* Strong background in mathematics, computer science, and AI fundamentals.

-* Strong background in math, CS, and AI fundamentals.
+* Proven ability to deliver technical content and participate in AI consulting projects.